Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

 \section{Induced-minor-minimal non-$2$-cographs}

-We begin this section by showing that the class of non-$2$-cographs for which every proper induced subgraph is a $2$-cograph is infinite.

-\begin{lemma} Let $G$ be the complement of a cycle of length exceeding four.
-Then every proper induced subgraph of $G$ is a $2$-cograph but $G$ is not. \end{lemma}

-\begin{proof} It is easy to observe that $G$ is not a $2$-cograph since both $G$ and its complementary cycle are $2$-connected.
-Since every proper induced subgraph of $G$ is an induced subgraph of $G-v$ for some vertex $v$ of $G$, by Lemma~ \ref{closed_induced_subgraph}, it is enough to show that $G-v$ is a $2$-cograph for all vertices $v$ of $G$.
-Observe that $\overline{G}-v$ is a path and is therefore, a $2$-cograph by Lemma~ \ref{recursion2}.
-Since $2$-cographs are closed under complementation, $G-v$ is a $2$-cograph and the result follows. \end{proof}

 We noted in Section 2 that $2$-cographs are closed under induced minors.
 In this section, we consider those non-$2$-cographs for which every proper induced minor is a $2$-cograph.
 We call these graphs {\bf induced-minor-minimal non-$2$-cographs}.

-Next we show that the complements of cycles of length exceeding four are induced-minor-minimal non-$2$-cographs as well.
+The goal of this section is to characterize such graphs.
+We begin by showing that there are infinitely many of them.
+Theorem \ref{main_new_addition}, whose proof appears at the end of this section, specifies all of the infinite families of such graphs.

 \begin{lemma} Let $G$ be the complement of a cycle $C$ of length exceeding four.
 Then $G$ is an induced-minor-minimal non-$2$-cograph. \end{lemma}